ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_docking.md

 uint16 num_retries 0  # Number of retries attempted
 ```

-In result, you obtain if the action was successful, if it wasn’t what the error code was, and the total number of retries attempted.
+In result, you obtain if the action was successful, if it wasn't what the error code was, and the total number of retries attempted.
 During execution, feedback is provided on the current docking state - which is published irregularly only when an event occurs.
 It contains the state, the current total elapsed duration of attempted docking, and the current number of retries.
 The feedback can be obtained from your action client if this information is useful to your application.

 The `UndockRobot` action is even simpler.
-There are no required goal fields except `dock_type` if undocking is being called when the server’s instance did not dock the robot to store its current state information (such as after a restart on the dock).
+There are no required goal fields except `dock_type` if undocking is being called when the server's instance did not dock the robot to store its current state information (such as after a restart on the dock).
 It contains no feedback and returns the `success` state and the `error_code` if a problem occurs.

 ```bash